sap-tutorials/Tutorials/tutorials/hxe-ua-installing-binary/hxe-ua-installing-binary.md

 - **Applications** - Downloads the optional package **`hxexsa.tgz`**; XSA, Web IDE, SAP HANA cockpit, and EA Designer.
 Download this and **`hxe.tgz`** to install those applications.

-- **Clients** - Downloads a zip file containing four compressed client-tools bundles.
-Use the client packages to access developed SAP HANA 2.0, express edition applications from a client PC.
-See [How to Install the SAP HANA 2.0, express edition Clients](http://www.sap.com/developer/how-tos/2016/12/hxe-ua-howto-installing-clients.html).

-    - **`hdb_client_linux.tgz`** - Reduced HANA client for Linux 64-bit.
-Contains the HANA client package, drivers, and required licenses.

-    - **`hdb_client_windows.zip`** - Reduced HANA client for Windows 64-bit.
-Contains the HANA client package, drivers, and required licenses.

-    - **`xs.onpremise.runtime.client_linuxx86_64.zip`** - Command-line tools for Linux that enable access to (and control of) the SAP HANA XS advanced run-time environment.

-    - **`xs.onpremise.runtime.client_ntamd64.zip`** - Command-line tools for Windows that enable access to (and control of) the SAP HANA XS advanced run-time environment.

-    > **Tip:** After you develop an application using SAP HANA, express edition, install Download Manager to a client machine and download the *Clients* package to that client machine.
-You can then use the clients to connect to -- and test -- your HANA application, emulating a customer.

 - **Text analysis files for additional languages** - For languages other than English and German, these files are required for the HANA Text Analysis function.
 (The text analysis files for English and German are already included in the **Server only** and **Applications** packages.)
 Download this and **`hxe.tgz`** to install these files.
 For the text analysis files installation procedure, see *Install Text Analysis Files* at [Start Using SAP HANA 2.0, express edition](http://www.sap.com/developer/tutorials/hxe-ua-getting-started-binary.html).

 - **SAP Enterprise Architect Designer (XSA only)** - Downloads **`eadesigner.tgz`**.
 Extract this in the same directory as **`hxe.tgz`** and **`hxexsa.tgz`** to include EA Designer in your installation process.

-- **SAP Smart Data Streaming option** - Downloads **`sds.tgz`**, which contains SAP HANA smart data streaming.
-Extract this in the same directory as **`hxe.tgz`** and **`hxexsa.tgz`** to include smart data streaming in your installation process.
+- **SAP HANA streaming analytics** - Downloads **`hsa.tgz`**, which contains SAP HANA streaming analytics.
+Extract this in the same directory as **`hxe.tgz`** and **`hxexsa.tgz`** to include streaming analytics in your installation process.

-- **SAP Smart Data Streaming studio plug-in** - Downloads **`sds_plugin.tgz`**, which contains an Eclipse plugin for creating and deploying smart data streaming projects.
+- **SAP HANA streaming analytics studio plug-in** - Downloads **`hsa_plugin.tgz`**, which contains an Eclipse plugin for creating and deploying streaming analytics projects.
 For installation steps see [Installing and Configuring the Streaming Studio Plugin](https://www.sap.com/developer/tutorials/hxe-ua-streaming-plugin.html).

 - **SAP HANA Interactive Education (XSA only)** - Downloads **`shine.tgz`**.
 Extract this in the same directory as **`hxe.tgz`** and **`hxexsa.tgz`** to include SHINE in your installation process.

+- **SAP HANA External Machine Learning Library** - The SAP HANA External Machine Learning Library is an application function library (AFL) supporting the integration of Google `TensorFlow`, as an external machine learning framework, with SAP HANA, express edition.
+Download file name is `eml.tgz`.

+- **Clients (Linux x86/64)** - Client download package for Linux machines (x86/64 architectures).
+Use the client packages to access developed SAP HANA, express edition applications from a client PC.
+See [How to Install SAP HANA 2.0, express edition Clients](http://www.sap.com/developer/how-tos/2016/12/hxe-ua-howto-installing-clients.html).
+The package includes:

+    - **`hdb_client_linux.tgz`** - Reduced HANA client for Linux 64 bit.
+Contains the HANA client package, drivers, and required licenses.

+    - **`xs.onpremise.runtime.client_linuxx86_64.zip`** - Command-line tools for Linux that enable access to (and control of) the SAP HANA XS advanced run-time environment.

+- **Clients (Linux PPC/Little Endian)** -  Client download package for Linux machines (little endian on Power architectures).
+Use the client packages to access developed SAP HANA, express edition applications from a client PC.
+See [How to Install SAP HANA 2.0, express edition Clients](http://www.sap.com/developer/how-tos/2016/12/hxe-ua-howto-installing-clients.html).
+The package includes:

+    - **`hdb_client_linux_ppc64le.tgz`** - Reduced HANA client for Linux on Power.
+Contains the HANA client package, drivers, and required licenses.

+    - **`xs.onpremise.runtime.client_linuxppc64le.zip`** - Command-line tools for Linux on Power that enable access to (and control of) the SAP HANA XS advanced run-time environment.

+- **`Clients (Windows)`** - Client download package for Windows machines.
+Use the client packages to access developed SAP HANA, express edition applications from a client PC.
+See [How to Install SAP HANA 2.0, express edition Clients](http://www.sap.com/developer/how-tos/2016/12/hxe-ua-howto-installing-clients.html).
+The package includes:

+    - **`hdb_client_windows_x86_32.zip`** - Reduced HANA client for Windows 32-bit.
+Contains the HANA client package, drivers, and required licenses.

+    - **`hdb_client_windows_x86_64zip`** - Reduced HANA client for Windows 64-bit.
+Contains the HANA client package, drivers, and required licenses.

+    - **`xs.onpremise.runtime.client_ntamd64.zip`** - Command-line tools for Windows that enable access to (and control of) the SAP HANA XS advanced run-time environment.

+- **`Clients (Mac)`** - Client download package for Mac.
+Use the client packages to access developed SAP HANA, express edition applications from a client PC.
+See [How to Install SAP HANA 2.0, express edition Clients](http://www.sap.com/developer/how-tos/2016/12/hxe-ua-howto-installing-clients.html).
+The package includes:

+    - **`hdb_client_mac.tgz`** - Reduced HANA client for Mac.
+Contains the HANA client package, drivers, and required licenses.

+    - **`xs.onpremise.runtime.client_darwinintel64.zip`** - Command-line tools for Mac that enable access to (and control of) the SAP HANA XS advanced run-time environment.

+    > **Tip:** After you develop an application using SAP HANA, express edition, install Download Manager to a client machine and download the *Clients* package to that client machine.
+You can then use the clients to connect to -- and test -- your HANA application, emulating a customer.

+- **SAP HANA smart data integration** - SAP HANA smart data integration provides functionality to access source data, and to provision, replicate, and transform that data in SAP HANA on premise, or in the cloud.
+Download file name is `sdi.tgz`. <!--Needs link to Mike Madsen's tutorial when available-->

+- **SAP HANA smart data integration - Data Provisioning Agent (Linux X86/64)** - The Data Provisioning Agent provides secure connectivity between the SAP HANA database and your adapter-based sources.
+Download file name is `dpagent_linux_x86_64.tgz`. <!--Needs link to Mike Madsen's tutorial when available-->

 Click the **Download** button to being your download.